cxcloud/helm-fluentd-kinesis-firehose/README.md

 ### Requirements

 The Fluentd kinesis Firehose daemonset requires that an AWS account has already been provisioned with a Kinesis Firehose stream and with its data stores (eg. Amazon S3 bucket, Amazon Elasticsearch Service, etc).
+Available is a CX Cloud provided Terraform module, [terraform-kinesis-firehose-elasticsearch](https://github.com/cxcloud/terraform-kinesis-firehose-elasticsearch) for helping with the installation.

 Additionally there should already be a running Kubernetes cluster.